NeonGeckoCom/skill-alerts/README.md

 If you are skipping wake words, say `Neon` followed by any of the following, otherwise say your `Wake Word`:

-- "set an alarm for 8 am"
+- "Set an alarm for 8 am."
-- "when is my next alarm"
+- "When is my next alarm?"
-- "cancel my 8 am alarm"
+- "Cancel my 8 am alarm."

-- "set a 5 minute timer"
+- "Set a 5 minute timer."
-- "how much time is left"
+- "How much time is left?"

-- "remind me to go home at 6"
+- "Remind me to go home at 6."
-- "remind me to take out the trash every thursday at 7 pm"
+- "Remind me to take out the trash every thursday at 7 pm."
-- "what are my reminders"
+- "What are my reminders?"

+- "Cancel all alarms."
+- "Cancel all timers."
-- "cancel all (alarms/timers/reminders)"
+- "Cancel all reminders."

-- "go to sleep"
+- "Go to sleep."
-- "quiet hours"
+- "Start quiet hours."

 If there is an active alert (expired and currently speaking or playing), you may snooze or dismiss it:

-- "stop"
+- "Stop."

-- "snooze"
+- "Snooze."
-- "snooze for 1 minute"
+- "Snooze for 1 minute."

 If you had quiet hours enabled, your device was off, or you were away and missed an alert, you may ask for a summary:

-- "wake up"
+- "Wake up."
-- "what did i miss"
+- "What did I miss?"
-- "did i miss anything"
+- "Did I miss anything?"

-## Details

-### Text

-	    Neon what are my reminders?
-        >> You have the following reminders:
-        >> to go home, Today at six p.m.

-        Neon remind me to take out the trash every thursday at 7 pm.
-        >> Your reminder is set for 7:00 pm, every thursday

-        Neon enable quiet hours.
-        >> Enabling quiet hours.
-I will not notify you of any alerts until you disable quiet hours.

-        Neon what did I miss?
-        >> You haven't missed any alerts.

-### Picture

-### Video

 ## Contact Support
 Use [this link](https://neongecko.com/ContactUs) or